 Great Movie Writing: Which Way Was Jack’s Compass Pointing?

 One of the smartest things that a screenwriter can do in a script is to leave certain plot points open-ended for the audience to discuss and decipher.
 World building doesn’t mean spelling out every little detail.
-Even the most fantastic stories can be grounded by these messy details that don’t need to be answered in order to wrap up the plot but are left open to interpretation as to how a character behaves or a story is resolved.
+Even the most fantastic stories can be grounded by these messy details.
+They don’t need to be answered in order to wrap up the plot but are left open to individual interpretation.

 Theory 1: The Compass Is Pointing Towards the Pearl